kean/articles/2021-02-15-apple-documentation.markdown

 Why was it challenging?
 The `NavigationView` [documentation page](https://developer.apple.com/documentation/swiftui/navigationview) doesn't mention a triple-column layout or macOS at all.
 But the lack of content is not the only problem with Apple Documentation.

-The intention is not to "complain", but rather to review the modern Apple Documentation system and point out some of its issues that are clear from the user perspective but might not be obvious from the inside.
+The intention of the article isn't to complain, but rather to review the documentation system and point out some of its issues.

+> If you are just starting with development for Apple platforms, there are some fantastic resources available, both first and third-party.
+You can find them linked to [this page](https://developer.apple.com/swift/resources/).
+{:.info}

 ## Navigation

 When you open the [root SwiftUI documentation page](https://developer.apple.com/documentation/swiftui), you see is a small list of topics.
 In fact, what you see on the screenshot is the entire contents of the home page (apart from the brieft introductory text).
 There is no index where you can see all children pages.
 You need to drill down multiple pages to find what you are looking for.

 <img class="NewScreenshot" src="{{ site.url }}/images/posts/apple-docs/01.png">

 The first item on the list is not part of this documentation, it's a link that opens the root page containing all [SwiftUI Tutorials](https://developer.apple.com/tutorials/SwiftUI).

 The categories are rather arbitrary.
 They can't be specific given how few there are.
 There is no way of knowing whether what you looking for is going to be in the category without opening the page first.
-When you drill down the navigation hierarchy the only sense of where you are in the documentation hierarchy is the tiny navigation strip at the top.
+When you drill down the navigation hierarchy the only sense of where you are in the documentation hierarchy is a navigation strip at the top.

 <img class="NewScreenshot" src="{{ site.url }}/images/posts/apple-docs/02.png">